Peru flag

-The postal code for Chuquibamba is 01470 in Amazonas, Chachapoyas, Peru.
-The table below lists ZIP codes and postcodes for places within Chuquibamba.
+The Postal Codes (Códigos postales) for Chuquibamba is 01470 in Chachapoyas, Amazonas, Chachapoyas, Peru.
+The table below lists Postal Codes and postcodes for places within Chuquibamba.

 Postal Codes for Places in Chuquibamba